geonetwork/core-doc-sources/eng/users/source/managing_metadata/templates/index.rst

 .. figure:: templates-add.png

 Select the metadata schemas to add templates from (multiple selections can be made) and click on the  *Add templates* button to import them into the catalogue.
-They will then be avaliable for creating new metadata records.
+They will then be available for creating new metadata records.